The electromagnetic field equations for moving media

 ($\partial \wedge \mathcal{M}=0$, since $j^{(\mathcal{M})}$ is a vector). $ \mathcal{M}$ is the generalized magnetization-polarization bivector $ \mathcal{M=M}(x)$.

 Then (\ref{F1}) (i.e., (\ref{R1})) can be written as

 The trivector part, i.e., the field equation without sources, remained unchanged, because it is not affected by the separation of the current density vector $j$ into free and bound parts; that part does not contain $j$ .
-The equations (\ref{F4}) are the primary equations for the electromagnetism in moving media.
+The equations (\ref{F4}) are the primary equations for electromagnetism in moving media.
 In most materials $\mathcal{M}$ is a function of the field $F$ and this dependence is determined by the constitutive relations.
-(They will be considered in a separate paper.)
+Recently, they are discussed in detail in [5].
 In that case (\ref{F4}) are well-defined equations for $F$.
+The constitutive relations from [5] with 4D geometric quantities, which correctly transform under the LT, are compared with Minkowski's constitutive relations with 3D vectors and several essential differences are pointed out.
+They are caused by the fact that, as in the case with the field equations that are investigated here, the UT of 3D vectors $\mathbf{E}$, $\mathbf{B}$, $\mathbf{P}$, $\mathbf{M}$, etc. are not the LT.
+Furthermore, in [5], the physical explanation is presented for the existence of the magnetoelectric effect in moving media that essentially differs from the traditional explanation.